huggingface/blog/optimize-llm.md

 **Output**:
 ```
 shape of input_ids torch.Size([1, 1])
-length of key-value cache 20
+number of cached keys of the first Transformer layer: 20
+number of cached values of the first Transformer layer: 20
 shape of input_ids torch.Size([1, 1])
-length of key-value cache 21
+number of cached keys of the first Transformer layer: 21
+number of cached values of the first Transformer layer: 21
 shape of input_ids torch.Size([1, 1])
-length of key-value cache 22
+number of cached keys of the first Transformer layer: 22
+number of cached values of the first Transformer layer: 22
 shape of input_ids torch.Size([1, 1])
-length of key-value cache 23
+number of cached keys of the first Transformer layer: 23
+number of cached values of the first Transformer layer: 23
 shape of input_ids torch.Size([1, 1])
-length of key-value cache 24
+number of cached keys of the first Transformer layer: 24
+number of cached values of the first Transformer layer: 24
 [' Here', ' is', ' a', ' Python', ' function']
 ```